 NBPT Docu Fest

-In addition to our year-round programs, our 2018 festival will be September 14-16 but we run a year-round program.
+Our 2018 festival was September 14-16 but we run a year-round program.
 We present world-class documentaries in an intimate scale in Newburyport, Massachusetts.

 Bringing the best of documentary films to Newburyport, MA

 After an incredible weekend filled with so many amazing films, we have made a decisions on which film's have been awarded best Feature, Short, New-England Film, First-Time Filmmaker, Audience Award, and Special Jury Cinephile Award.